|06-23-2015, 05:53 AM||#1 (permalink)|

 My entire LOTR Sketch Card collection sorted by artist can be seen here: Matt's LOTR Sketch Card Collection

-Most of the script came from a wonderful little site that I recommend you all visit, Age of the Ring: http://www.ageofthering.com/index.php
+Most of the script came from a wonderful little site that I recommend you all visit, Age of the Ring: The Age of the Ring, a Lord of the Rings UK fansite

-The screenshots came from two sites: http://screencapped.net/ AND http://www.framecaplib.com/lotrlib.htm
+The screenshots came from two sites: Screencapped.net AND The Lord of the Rings Image Library

 Without further delay, here is The Two Towers.